Local Research Workflow

 cd ~/Documents/ResearchVault claude - Activate the research workflow:

 _inboxand presents each one with a short summary and relevance assessment — the summary is generated locally by Qwen3.5:9b.
-You respond Go or No-go per item. - For each Go: Claude Code moves the item to the correct Zotero collection and writes a structured literature note in
+You respond Go or No-go per item. - For each Go: Claude Code writes a structured literature note using the safe pipeline below.

 _inbox(after your confirmation). - At the end of the session, Claude Code shows a summary: X approved, Y removed.
-If new papers were added, update the semantic search database.
-Use the quick version for metadata only, or the recommended full version for much better search results (5–20 min on Apple Silicon):
+If new papers were added, update the semantic search database:

 Or use the alias:zotero-mcp update-db # quick (metadata only) zotero-mcp update-db --fulltext # recommended (includes full text)update-zotero(equivalent to--fulltext).
 Check database status withzotero-mcp db-status.